danny-1k/nnpy/README.md

     def backward(self,grad):
         #this function calculates the grads of
-        #its parameters and returns a
+        #its parameters and returns the
-        #gradient for the next layer to backward
+        #gradients for the next layer
         self.grads['superfancygrad'] = grad*2*self.x
         return self.grads['superfancygrad']